comododragon/bitanes2/README.md

 ## Introduction

-This is a simple sequential implementation of the betweenness centrality algorithm developed by Brandes.
+This is a simple MPI implementation of the betweenness centrality algorithm developed by Brandes.
 It was developed as a coursework for the "Parallel Programming Introduction" module offered at the University of São Paulo - Brazil.

 ## Licence